AtomMaterialUI/material-theme-docs/docs/configuration/tab-settings.md

 {% include figure.html content="/screens/leftSideHeight.png" caption="Left Placement" %}

 -----
-## Other Tab Options
+## Other tab options

 ### Uppercase Tabs

-This feature allows you to set the tabs to look even more like usual [Material Design Tabs](https://material.io/guidelines/components/tabs.html#tabs-usage), that is in _Uppercase_.
+This feature allows you to set the tabs to look even more like the usual [Material Design Tabs](https://material.io/guidelines/components/tabs.html#tabs-usage), e.g. in _Uppercase_.

 {% include figure.html content="/screens/uppercasebold.png" caption="Uppercase Tabs" %}

-This setting gets rid of special characters such as hyphens or underscores and replace them with ++spaces++.
-It also converts from camel case to "Spaced Uppercase".
+This setting gets rid of special characters such as hyphens or underscores and replaces them with spaces.
+It also converts from camel-case to "Spaced Uppercase".

 -----

-### Bold Active Tab
+### Bold active tab

-Previously, this setting was set via the **Uppercase _Bold_ Tabs**, but was rather flaky, and not very useful since it made all tabs bolder.
+Previously, this setting was set via the **Uppercase Bold Tabs**, but was rather flaky, and not much useful since it made all tabs bolder.

 Now, this setting controls the boldness of only the active, selected tab, making it more prominent.